 Click here to listen to an audio recording of the session.

-FSF’s next event is on October 30 (time TBD).
+FSF’s next event is on October 30.
 James Montague (@JamesPiotr), aka the “Indiana Jones of soccer journalism,” will participate in a discussion of his new book Thirty-One-Nil: On the Road With Football’s Outsiders: A World Cup Odyssey.